kumarichaa/Setup-opensource/simulation/srsran/README.md

 For more information attached wireshark packets also captured_pcap folder

 Note:
-    I completed the integration of open-source tools for learning purposes, primarily using official documentation from Open5GS and srsRAN_4G.
+    The integration of open-source tools for learning purposes, primarily using official documentation from Open5GS and srsRAN_4G.